digitallyinduced/ihp/Guide/your-first-project.markdown

 ```

 All our existing posts are saved here.
-You can also commit this file to git to share your fixtures with your team mates.
-We will need the saved fixtures in a moment.
+You should also commit this file to git to share your fixtures with your team mates.
+We will need these saved fixtures in a moment, when we want to update the database schema.

-Let's add our timestamp column.
-Open [http://localhost:8001/ihp/Tables](http://localhost:8001/ihp/Tables) and add a new Timestamp
+Let's add a new `created_at` column.
+Open [http://localhost:8001/ihp/Tables](http://localhost:8001/ihp/Tables), enter `created_at` and select Timestamp for the type.
+Also set the default value to `NOW()`.
-column

 ![Schema Designer Timestamp column](images/first-project/timestamp_column.png)

-Now open the browser again.
-You will see `Something went wrong`.
-In the dev server console you will see something along `mismatch between number of columns to convert and number in target type`.

-You need to press `Push to DB` to update the database.
+Now open the `/Posts` again inside your browser.
+You will see an error `Database looks outdated.
+The database result does not match the expected type`.

+TODO: Screenshot mit der Fehlermeldung "Database looks outdated.
+The database result does not match the expected type"

+This happens because we only added the `created_at` column to the `Application/Schema.sql` file by using the Schema Designer.
+But the actual running Postgres server still uses the older database schema.

+To update the local postgres server, open the Schema Designer and click the `Push to DB` button.
 This button will destroy the database, reload the schema and then insert the fixtures.
 The last step is the reason why we saved our database state to `Application/Fixtures.sql` a moment ago.

+In general the workflow for making database schema changes locally is: Make changes to the `Schema.sql`, Save database state with `DB to Fixtures`, Update Database with `Push to DB`.

 You can open [http://localhost:8000/Posts](http://localhost:8000/Posts) again.
 The error is gone now.